lcardoz/codewars-practice/README.md

 parts_sums(ls) -> [10037855, 9293730, 9292795, 9292388, 9291934, 9291504, 9291414, 9291270, 2581057, 2580168, 2579358, 0]

 Note: Take a look at performance: some lists have thousands of elements.

+18. Get the Middle Character

+You are going to be given a word.
+Your job is to return the middle character of the word.
+If the word's length is odd, return the middle character.
+If the word's length is even, return the middle 2 characters.

+Examples:
+Kata.getMiddle("test") should return "es"

+Kata.getMiddle("testing") should return "t"

+Kata.getMiddle("middle") should return "dd"

+Kata.getMiddle("A") should return "A"

+Input:
+A word (string) of length 0 < str < 1000 (In javascript you may get slightly more than 1000 in some test cases due to an error in the test cases).
+You do not need to test for this.
+This is only here to tell you that you do not need to worry about your solution timing out.

+Output:
+The middle character(s) of the word represented as a string.